rescript-lang/bucklescript.github.io/docs/common-data-types.md

 Since BuckleScript 3, OCaml/Reason bool now compile to JS boolean.

+## Records

+Since BuckleScript v7, OCaml/Reason records map directly to JS objects.
+If records contain any Non-Shared data types (like variants), then these values must be transformed separately and cannot be directly used in JS.

 ## Non-shared Data Types

-Record, variant (including `option` and `list`), object and others can be exported as well, but you should **not** rely on their internal representation on the JS side.
+Variants (including `option` and `list`), BuckleScript objects and others can be exported as well, but you should **not** rely on their internal representation on the JS side.
 Aka, don't grab a BS list and start manipulating its structure on the JS side.

-However, for record and variant, we provide [generation of converters and accessors](generate-converters-accessors.md).
-Once you convert e.g. a record to a JS object, you can naturally use them on the JS side.
+However, for BuckleScript related data types, we provide [generation of converters and accessors](generate-converters-accessors.md).
+Once you convert e.g. variants to a string, you can naturally use them on the JS side.

-For list, use `Array.of_list` and `Array.to_list` in the [Array](https://reasonml.github.io/api/Array.html) module. `option` will be treated later on.
+For list, use `Array.of_list` and `Array.to_list` in the [Array](https://reasonml.github.io/api/Array.html) module. `option` will be highlighted shortly later on and also has [its dedicated section](/docs/en/null-undefined-option) as well.

+For a seamless JS / TypeScript / Flow integration experience, you might want to use [genType](https://github.com/cristianoc/gentype) instead of doing convertion by hand.

 ### Design Decisions